Danidu23/unimatecoding/README.md

 ## Sports Feature Notes

-The Sports feature is fully integrated into the main UniMate app and uses the shared app authentication/session flow.
+The Sports feature is fully integrated into the main Unimate app and uses the shared app authentication/session flow.

 ### Student-side Sports routes
 - `/sports`